apache/beam/sdks/python/apache_beam/examples/kafkataxi/README.md

 [here](https://beam.apache.org/get-started/quickstart-py/) for instructions on running Beam Python programs on other runners.

-Note that this exemple is not available in Beam versions before 2.24.0 hence you'll have to either get the example program from Beam or follow steps provided in the section *Running the Example from a Beam Git Clone*.
+ℹ️ Note that this exemple is not available in Beam versions before 2.24.0 hence you'll have to either get the example program from Beam or follow steps provided in the section *Running the Example from a Beam Git Clone*.